Game of the Generals: Pieces

-The player's set of pieces represent 21 soldiers (combatants) with a hierarchy of ranks and functions.
-A higher-ranking piece (usually the officers) will eliminate any lower-ranking piece, with the exception of the 2 Spies; the Spies eliminate all pieces except the 6 Privates.
+The player's set of pieces represents 21 soldiers (combatants) with a hierarchy of ranks and functions.
+A higher-ranking piece (usually the officers) will eliminate any lower-ranking piece, with the exception of the two Spies; the Spies eliminate all pieces except the 6 Privates.

-Apart from the Flag (the Philippine Flag) and the Spy (a pair of prying eyes), the rank insignia of the pieces used in the game are those used in the Philippine Army.
+Apart from the flag (the Philippine Flag) and the Spy (a pair of prying eyes), the rank insignia of the pieces used in the game are those used in the Philippine Army.

-The playing pieces are identical-sized plastic or metal flat rectangles that are bent or molded at a 90-degree or 80-degree angle.
+The playing pieces are identical-sized plastic or metal flat rectangles bent or molded at a 90-degree- or 80-degree angles.
 The rank insignia are printed on the rear side to keep them hidden from the opposing player; the game requires that the front side of the pieces should have no distinguishing marks that will help identify the pieces.

 In plastic sets, the colors commonly used in the pieces are black and white.
 There are also sets composed of wooden boards and aluminum pieces.
 Those pieces have rank insignia that are printed either red or blue.
-In metal sets, the color of the board is commonly brown and the pieces are aluminum colored.
-Some of the cheaper game sets consist of just a rolled up sheet printed with the squares instead of a rigid board, as well as plastic pieces with ranks printed on cardboard.
+In metal sets, the board's color is commonly brown and the pieces are aluminum colored.
+Some of the cheaper game sets consist of just a rolled up sheet printed with squares instead of a rigid board, as well as plastic pieces with ranks printed on cardboard.

 Note: If both soldiers are of equal rank, both are eliminated (colloquially termed as a "split").

 Board

 The game is played on a rectangular board with 72 plain squares arranged in 8 ranks and 9 files.
 To start the game, each player's 21 pieces are placed in various locations within the nearest 3 rows to each player's home side.
 These are the 27 closest squares, leaving 6 squares open.
 For example, the Black player in the illustrated example has deployed 21 pieces in Ranks 6, 7, and 8, leaving the squares A8, B8, C8, G8, H8, and I8 open.
 The White player has also deployed 21 pieces in the nearest 3 Ranks (1, 2, and 3), leaving A2, B3, C3, G2, H3, and I3 open.

 A player can consider the half of the board nearest them to be "friendly territory" while the other side's half is the "enemy territory," though this is not an actual rule in the game.
 The two middle rows (fourth rank from each player's edge of the board) are initially empty at the start of the game and represent "no man's land" or "unconquered territory" that the contending pieces can occupy or leave vacant, depending on each player's strategy.

-Although not specifically marked, each player's side of the board can be grouped into three amorphous battle zones, generally consisting of nine squares each: these zones are the "left flank," the "center," and the "right flank," but the boundaries are variable or may be considered psychological in nature.
+Although not specifically marked, each player's side of the board can be grouped into three amorphous battle zones, generally consisting of nine squares each: these zones are the "left flank," the "center," and the "right flank," but the boundaries are variable or may be considered psychological.